-Volunteers are an integral part of the Natural Areas Department and serve as ambassadors to all audiences.
-The department has diverse volunteers who are engaged in an array of meaningful and necessary tasks that deepen their connection and that of the community to the natural world.
+Volunteers are an integral part of the Natural Areas Department's efforts and serve as ambassadors to all audiences.
+The department has diverse volunteers who are engaged in an array of meaningful and necessary tasks that deepen their connection, and that of the community, to the natural world.

-The community members of Fort Collins are blessed with a rich natural heritage.
+The citizens of Fort Collins are blessed with a rich natural heritage.
 The coalescence of prairies, foothills, and riparian ecosystems gives our area an incredible diversity of habitat types and wildlife.

-To help preserve this heritage, in November, 1992. interested community members put sales tax initiative on ballot dedicated to the preservation of natural areas.
-The voters overwhelmingly voted to tax themselves at the rate of 1/4 cent on each dollar spent to acquire and manage land with natural values.
-In 1993, the Natural Areas Department was created.
-In 1994, the education component of the was formed in order to promote the values of natural areas to the community members.
+To help preserve this heritage, in 1992 interested citizens of Fort Collins petitioned for a sales tax initiative to be on the election ballot dedicated to the preservation of natural areas.
+In November, the voters overwhelmingly voted to tax themselves at the rate of 1/4 cent on each dollar spent to acquire and manage land with natural values.
+In 1993 the Natural Areas Department was created.
+In 1994, the education component of the Natural Areas Department was formed, in order to promote the values of natural areas to the citizens.
 At that time the Master Naturalist Program was born.
-The Master Naturalist Program trains and supports volunteers, who then lead a wide variety of outreach activities through-out our community.
+The Master Naturalist Program trains and supports volunteers, who then lead public a wide variety of outreach activities throughout our community.